Pxcket/Lunacy-RR-Internal/README.md

-# 🧠 Lunacy - Rec Room Internal Mod Menu
+# 🧠 Lunacy - Rec Room Internal Mod

 *A comprehensive internal modification framework for educational and research purposes*